 - Higher energy bills

-If you remove your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
+If you take out your home’s air filter, hold it up to a light.
+If you can’t see light coming through it, it’s most likely been a while since your last heating service, and likely time to get a new one.
 If it’s a simple disposable air filter, just buy a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
 Read the filter packaging to see how long the new air filter is intended to be used.
 2. Double check your thermostat.

 3. Open up your air vents.

-- When first going over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is running properly and heating your home’s air.
+- When first going over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is running correctly and heating your home’s air.

-There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
+There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
 This can result in busted blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?

 4. Is your Furnace Receiving Electricity?